Agency for Science, Technology and Research: A*STAR entities

+The National Grid Office was also established under A*STAR.

 Industry engagement

 Between 2011 – 2015, A*STAR worked on 8,965 industry projects, almost six times that of the previous five-year tranche of 1,547.
 This has resulted in more than S$1.6 billion in industry R&D spending.
 A*STAR also signed 1,030 licensing agreements over the same period, of which 70 per cent were signed with local SMEs.

 By aligning its research with industry demand, the agency has seeded collaborations with multi-national companies such as Rolls-Royce, Applied Materials, Inc., Procter & Gamble (P&G) and Chugai Pharmaceutical Co., Ltd.

 In 2014, P&G opened its S$250 million Singapore Innovation Centre at Biopolis to support the company's product development in the areas of beauty, home care, as well as personal health and grooming, with research done here being incorporated into producing products for brands such as Pantene and SK-II.

 In October 2015, Applied Materials announced the opening of a new joint R&D laboratory with A*STAR.
 The five-year agreement included the opening of a S$150 million lab that would be located at Fusionopolis Two.
 The lab's research would focus primarily on developing advanced semiconductor technologies for use in future generations of logic and memory chips, found in smartphones and laptops.
 The collaboration with A*STAR marked the second time that Applied Materials has chosen to conduct product development and commercialisation activities outside its Santa Clara headquarters in the US.